-Ukraine has achieved these results by merging commercial applications, including mobile devices, messaging services, and social media, into its IO strategy and delegating distribution authority-by design or by default-to the tip of the spear.1 Ukraine has also merged strategic communications into its IO programming, empowering Ukraine warfighters to reinforce themes articulated by their political leadership.
-The result is a stand-alone combat capability that has rallied international support, allowed rapid dissemination of battlefield success, humiliated the adversary, and produced an authentic narrative that resonates with target markets.
+Ukraine has achieved these results by merging commercial applications, including mobile devices, messaging services, and social media, into its IO strategy and delegating distribution authority-by design or by default-to the tip of the spear.
+Ukraine has also merged strategic commands 1st Brigade, 82nd Airborne Division.
+A graduate of West Point, the National War College, and the School of Advanced International Studies at Johns Hopkins University, he has led units in peacekeeping and combat operations in Europe, Afghanistan, and Iraq. communications into its IO programming, empowering Ukraine warfighters to reinforce themes articulated by their political leadership.